hannutt/chatbotTrainer/README.md

 TRANSLATING TRAINING DATA INTO ANOTHER LANGUAGE

-For example, a user can create a chatbot that speaks Spanish.
+For example, a user can create a chatbot that speaks Spanish, even if the user does not know how to write Spanish.
 The application uses the LibreTranslate API to translate training data from the original language to the desired language.
 The translation is done using a JavaScript function that sends the original text to the LibreTranslate API using the Fetch method and ultimately receives the translated result.
 The translated result is placed in a textarea element, which the user can send to the chatterbot as training material by clicking the button element.

 USING LOGIC ADAPTERS